AbsolutelyLudicrous/Misc/linux-live-usbs.markdown

 A strong UNIX permissions ensures that viruses can't damage critical system files.
 A low use rate means that, in total, only 39 viruses targetting Linux have ever been designed.
 Different system architectures between distros mean that, what works on Ubuntu Linux probably will fail on Arch Linux; and vice-versa.

-(I do cover the stronger security of OpenBSD later, don't get your neckbeard in a tangle.)

 Hardware is tougher to secure.
 Simply put, ***Phyiscal Access Is Root(Administrator) Access***.